strug-hub/VikNGS/source/parameters.rst

 Missing Data Threshold
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Variants may have ambiguous or missing genotype information (ex. **GT** = ./.) for some of the individuals in the multisample VCF file.
+Variants may have ambiguous or missing genotype information (ex. **GT** = ./.) for some of the individuals in the multi-sample VCF file.
 If too much data is missing, association tests may produce misleading results.
 Any variant that is missing more data than this threshold will be excluded from testing.
 The default value is 0.1 which means if more than 10% of sample calls cannot be determined, the variant will be ignored.

 .. note::
      If running a quantitative association test, the proportion of missing data will be calculated from all samples.
 In a case-control test, two proportions will be calculated (one for all cases, one for all controls) if either cases *or* controls fail to satisfy the missing threshold, the variant will be excluded.